archofthings/Anker-Solix-Energy-Management/README.md

 Assistant itself, only the test tooling).

-**What's covered:** the PD controller's deadband/rate-limiting/hysteresis/ anti-windup behavior in isolation; capacity protection's projection math (including that it only ever adds discharge, never reduces one); 2-battery selection and proportional allocation, including the invariant that a battery's share can never exceed its own limit; consumption tracking's energy-balance derivation, day rollover, and save/load round-trip; EV exclusion and price-percentile/forecast-parsing edge cases; and — the most load-bearing tests — five end-to-end scenarios through the real control loop: a first-cycle discharge response, deadband suppressing writes, manual mode suppressing all writes, the mode-revert quirk being corrected in the right order, and capacity protection forcing discharge under a tight contracted limit.
-Building and running this suite caught two real bugs before either would have reached real hardware: `BatteryAdapter` being unhashable (broke the moment power distribution tried to use battery objects as dict keys — fixed with `@dataclass(eq=False)`), and a capacity-protection formula that didn't account for the previously-commanded power when projecting a new command's effect on grid import (fixed to take `previous_power_w` explicitly — see `capacity_protection.py`'s docstring).
+**What's covered:** the PD controller's deadband/rate-limiting/hysteresis/ anti-windup/first-execution-ramp-in behavior in isolation; capacity protection's projection math (including that it only ever adds discharge, never reduces one); 2-battery selection and proportional allocation, including the invariant that a battery's share can never exceed its own limit; consumption tracking's energy-balance derivation, day rollover, and save/load round-trip; EV exclusion, price-percentile/forecast-parsing edge cases, and predictive charging's coverage gating and anti-chatter dwell time; the config flow's validation (empty/duplicate battery names, duplicate entities across batteries, the predictive-charging prerequisite checks) and the reconfigure flow end-to-end (pre-fill, update, reload, correct abort reason); and — the most load-bearing tests — end-to-end scenarios through the real control loop: a first-cycle discharge response, deadband suppressing writes, manual mode suppressing all writes, the mode-revert quirk being corrected in the right order, and capacity protection forcing discharge under a tight contracted limit.

+Across two review passes, building and running this suite caught real bugs before any reached real hardware.
+From the first pass: `BatteryAdapter` being unhashable (broke the moment power distribution tried to use battery objects as dict keys), and a capacity-protection formula that didn't account for the previously-commanded power when projecting a new command's effect on grid import.
+From a second, dedicated safety/correctness pass: a battery left executing its last command indefinitely on integration unload/reload/removal, with nothing left supervising it (`async_unload_entry` now zeroes every battery first); a race in the direction-flip write path where the new grid_flow direction could briefly apply against the old power magnitude; an asymmetric sign comparison in the PD anti-windup check that silently skipped re-anchoring when a battery commanded to discharge measured exactly 0W; and an unbounded first command on startup (now ramps in like every other PD step, instead of potentially slamming to full power the instant HA restarts mid-imbalance).
+That same pass added the reconfigure flow and its test coverage together, which caught its own bug on the way in — a form pre-fill regression where blank optional fields (price sensor, solar forecast, EV chargers, fixed slot times) would have failed validation — before it ever shipped.

 **What's not covered:** anything requiring live Anker hardware (the mode- revert timing, real Modbus TCP write latency/rate limits) or a live Frank